 And if I do, can I get it for free?
 Never, never, never just go out and buy something you think you need.
 First, wait a day or two and decide if it’s something you really need, or if it was just a passing desire; this will cool any impulse buying.

 Second, figure out if there is a way to reconfigure something you already have.
 Last summer I needed summer pajamas for my little girls—their father’s old T-shirts worked great.

 Now, if you can’t repurpose something, begin looking for ways to get the item for free.
 Check out your local Freecycle where people post items online that they are looking to get rid of.
 Ask around and see if you can borrow or have the item; many times, people actually have a surplus of the same thing!
 You can help lighten their load!
-Maybe you can barter for an item; you can borrow the neighbor’s weedwacker in exchange for weedwacking their lawn as well.
-Finally, if you can’t get the item for free, try to at least find it at reduced cost.
-Check out yard sales, thrift stores, Craigslist, Ebay, or consignment shops.
+Maybe you can barter for an item; you can borrow the neighbor’s weedeater in exchange for weedeating their lawn as well.
+Finally, if you can’t get the item for free, try to at least find it at a reduced cost.
+Check out yard sales, thrift stores, Craigslist, eBay, or consignment shops.

 We use money so often it becomes automatic, but in other cultures, and in previous times, bartering and trading was much more common.
 Before you make a large purchase, or before you negotiate payments for classes, lessons, or services, find out if you can trade or barter.
 Frugal moms often trade childcare because the cost of a babysitter can get out of hand for one night out.
 Consider offering to teach someone how to change his oil if he will show you how to knit a potholder.
 These types of exchanges not only save you money, they help to build community.
 Everyone feels better when they can share their knowledge with others.

 Ways to Save Money #4: Practice No Buy Days…